Definitive Map and Statement

 This provides a guide of the public rights of way in Nottinghamshire but it is not a legal record.
 If in doubt, please contact us.

-- See a non-definitive map - see 'places in Nottinghamshire' in the 'area (name of authority)' box
+- See a non-definitive map - choose 'places in Nottinghamshire' in the 'area (name of authority)' box

 For recreational maps we recommend the Ordnance Survey Landranger or Explorer series, available from Ordnance Survey, in bookshops and for reference in County Libraries.
 See which explorer maps cover different parts of Nottinghamshire: